estar21/Getting-and-Cleaning-Data/CodeBook.md

 For every **signal** in the list above, each type of **variable** estimate is computed.

 For example:
-* The variable _fBodyAcc-mean()-X_ contains the mean value of the the _tBodyAcc-X_ signal.
+* The variable _fBodyAcc-mean()-X_ contains the mean estimate of the the _tBodyAcc-X_ signal.
-* Similarly, _fBodyAcc-std()-Y_ contains the standard deviation of the fBodyAcc-Y signal.
+* Similarly, _fBodyAcc-std()-Y_ contains the standard deviation estimate of the fBodyAcc-Y signal.

 Multiple readings were taken for each activity, for each subject.
-Consequently, there are also multiple readings of every signal and its variable estimates in the data set.
+Consequently, there are also multiple rows containing observations of every signal and its variable estimates in the data set.

 ##What the Tidied Data Comprises